Hormones of the female reproductive glands. The structure and functions of the male gonads. How is testosterone produced?

 Improves mood (drive)

-Improves brain function, particularly short-term memory, and enhances math ability
+Improves brain function, particularly short-term memory, and increases math skills

-In puberty, testosterone and DHT affect the growth of the scrotum, penis and ensure the functional unity of these structures, and they also stimulate:
+During puberty, testosterone and DHT influence the growth of the scrotum and penis and ensure the functional unity of these structures, and they also stimulate:

 • ambisexual hair growth;

-• sexual growth of hair (beard, mustache, chest, abdomen and back);
+• sexual hair growth (beard, mustache, chest, stomach and back);

 • activity of the sebaceous glands (acne).

-Testosterone and DHT stimulate the growth of skeletal muscle and larynx, which in the latter case is manifested in a low voice in men.
+Testosterone and DHT stimulate the growth of skeletal muscles and the larynx, which in the latter case is manifested in a deep voice in men.

-Testosterone and its metabolites (DHT and estradiol) stimulate the growth of epiphyseal cartilage plates, cause rapid growth at puberty, promote the closure of growth zones of the pineal gland, increase bone mass, stimulate hematopoiesis, prostate growth, libido, change in a characteristic way social behavior, increase aggressiveness.
+Testosterone and its metabolites (DHT and estradiol) stimulate the growth of epiphyseal cartilaginous plates, cause rapid growth during puberty, promote the closure of epiphyseal growth zones, increase bone mass, stimulate hematopoiesis, prostate growth, libido, characteristically change social behavior, and increase aggressiveness.

 Estradiol: